gcallah/hambone/chaps/chap1.md

 "Yo, dat looks like ole Will!"

-"Man, you fool, you know we buried Will last month.
+"Man, you fool, you know we done buried Will two months ago.
 You was there!"

 Hiram shouted down, "Hey old man, where you comin' from?
 You from around here?"